 More British men than women say they plan to travel in the coming three months, with 28.5% of men saying they plan to travel compared to 20.8% of women.

 Women domestic travel

 How the rest of the world compares to the UK

-At the other end of the spectrum is Canada, which continues to have the lowest number of travellers, with only 16.49% planning travel in the coming three months, up slightly from 12.91% and 12.50% in the previous 2 surveys respectively.
+At the other end of the spectrum are Australians who have the lowest number of people planning trips, with only 16.3% planning travel in the coming June, July or August, following 15.6% in February and 20.5% in November.

 Domestic travel in the next three months

 Many Indians have plans to see their homeland, with 33.9% of residents saying they plan to travel in the coming three months following the February 2022 survey, down from the 36.2% who said the same in our February survey.